 Assessments to be discontinued.
-No assessments will be discontinued.
+No current assessments being implemented will be discontinued.
+CMS will only be introducing the DRA 2 as needed for RtI.

 Training necessary for new assessments.
-Teachers will receive training to ensure accuracy of test administration.
+Teachers will receive training to ensure accuracy of test administering.
 Additionally, training will be provided to support the collection, organization, interpretation, and use of the data to guide instruction and intervention.
-It is important that our teachers understand how to use the data to Make it Personal-ensuring student success.
+It is important that our teachers understand how to use the data for Making It Personal for their students - ensuring student success.

 Sharing data with parents and stakeholders.
 Parents will receive data about their child's progress on report cards and progress reports.
 During Parent Teacher Conferences, teachers will explain each assessment and interpret results.
-Student progress data is also available through our student information system's "Parent Portal."
+Student progress data is also available through our student information system "Parent Portal."
 Assessment data is also critical during RtI/Due Process meetings.
-The classroom teacher, counselors, administrator, and Special Program Director or literacy coach use data to determine intervention services.
-It is critical that all stakeholders understand the meaning of the data and know how to use it to plan next steps in a child's education.
-With the Striving Readers Grant and assistance from the State, our staff will receive training on how to interpret and use data as they communicate with parents and colleagues.
+The classroom teacher, counselors, and administrator, Special Needs Director or Literacy Coach, use data to determine intervention services.
+It is critically important that all stakeholders understand the meaning of the data and know how to use it to plan next steps in a child's education.
+With the Striving Readers Grant and assistance from the State, our staff will receive training on how to interpret and use data as they communicate that with their parents and colleagues.